anvilresearch/connect-docs/clients.md

 #### scopes

 Array of strings.
-The `scopes` setting determines which scopes are required to access an app.
+The `scopes` setting is a list of user-authorized scopes required to display this client at the applications endpoint.
+In the future, this value may be used to restrict users from signing into clients they have no permissions for.

 ```
 "scopes": [